ganaware/win-ssh-agent/README.txt

 	environment variables, because they are set up into the Explorer.

-	The win-ssh-agent stays in the task-tray and deletes each environment variable at the end of its life.
+	The win-ssh-agent stays in the notification area of the taskbar and deletes each environment variable at the end of its life.

-	If the DISPLAY and the SSH_ASKPASS are correctly set up, the ssh-add will start the win-ssh-askpass.
-In this case the pass-phrase will be required like the case of ssh-askpass for X.

-	Because the win-ssh-askpass uses the tool of the openssh inside, the PATH environment variable must have /bin of the cygwin.
-You need to use the openssh 3.4p1-5 or the later.
-It is not known whether it can work properly with the previous version.

-3. Options of the win-ssh-agent
+5. Options of the win-ssh-agent.exe

 	--no-ssh-agent